 For many of these side hustles all you really need is a laptop or computer, if you’re looking for a new laptop, then check out this guide I wrote on the best laptops for working from home.

-Now let’s get to the good stuff, these are the 10 best side hustles you can start from home in 2021.
+Now let’s get to the good stuff, these are the 10 best side hustles you can start from home.

 1. Website Testing

 Are you a thorough person that can clearly express what they’re thinking?
 If so, you might make for a great website tester!

 A website tester is pretty much what it sounds like.
 Your job is to test websites for clients.
 You’ll be given tasks to complete & an application that will record your screen whilst you’re completing these tasks.
 Clearly saying what you’re doing and if you’re having any trouble completing a task.